shubhanshu80/Dictionary-Web-App/README.md

 Features:

-Search for word meanings using a simple and intuitive interface Retrieves data from a JSON dictionary file
+1.)Search for word meanings using a simple and intuitive interface

+2.)Retrieves data from a JSON dictionary file

-Displays the definition of the searched word
+3.)Displays the definition of the searched word

-Handles cases where the word is not found in the dictionary
+4.)Handles cases where the word is not found in the dictionary

 Technologies used:

-HTML5
-CSS3
+1.)HTML5

+2.)CSS3

-JavaScript (with fetch API)
+3.)JavaScript (with fetch API)

-JSON data file for dictionary data
+4.)JSON data file for dictionary data